getporter/porter/docs/content/mixin-dev-guide/distribution.md

 ## Broadcast

-To add your mixin to the list, add an entry to the remote mixin [list](https://github.com/deislabs/porter/blob/master/pkg/mixin/directory/index.json) with all the pertinent informational fields filled out.
+To add your mixin to the list, add an entry to the mixin directory [list](https://github.com/deislabs/porter/blob/master/pkg/mixin/directory/index.json) with all the pertinent informational fields filled out.